Congratulations, you have come to right place to find your next home here in Oxford, the city of dreaming spires.

-A security deposit equivalent to six (6) weeks rent is required prior to occupation.
-Where a pet is to reside in the property, a deposit equivalent to two months’ rent is required.
+A security deposit equivalent to a maximum of five (5) weeks rent is required prior to occupation.
 Where Letting 4 Oxford are managing the property then this will be transferred to the Deposit Protection Service (The DPS) within 14 days of the start of the tenancy and held by them until the tenancy ends.
 Please visit www.depsositprotection.com for further information.

-The deposit is held to cover any breakages, damage or other tenant liabilities.
+The deposit is held to cover any breakages, damage or other tenant liabilities any professional cleaning at end of tenancy.
 Where we are managing, at the end of the tenancy we will check the property thoroughly against the inventory and assess any damages and deductions due.
 Provided there are no disputes over

 unfair wear and tear, damage or dirt, rent outstanding or unpaid utility bills.
 Under no circumstances is the security deposit to be used as part or all the last month’s rent.
 The deposit will not be released before the vacation of the property.
 The deposit will be returned to the tenant within 28 days of the end of the tenancy.

 Tenants must hold a current television licence if they own a television set.
 A licence can be obtained from the Post Office.